-- Whether the candidate has a substantial and long-term impairment which has an adverse effect (AA 5.16) - The candidate's normal way of working within the centre (AA 5.16) - Ensuring the proposed arrangement does not unfairly disadvantage or advantage the candidate (AA 4.2.1) - Nervousness, low level anxiety or being worried about examinations is not sufficient grounds for separate invigilation within the centre.
-(AA 5.16)
+- Whether the candidate has a substantial and long-term impairment which has an adverse effect (AA 5.16) - The candidate's normal way of working within the centre (AA 5.16) - Ensuring the proposed arrangement does not unfairly disadvantage or advantage the candidate (AA 4.2.1) - (In accordance with the regulations: A centre must make decisions on appropriate access arrangements for their candidates.
+Although professionals from other organisations may give advice, they cannot make the decision for the centre.
+They will not have a working knowledge of an individual candidate's needs and how their difficulties impact in the classroom and/or in timed assessments.
+It is the responsibility of the SENCo (or equivalent role within the centre) to make appropriate and informed decisions based on the JCQ regulations.) - Nervousness, low level anxiety or being worried about examinations is not sufficient grounds for separate invigilation within the centre - 1:1 invigilation and the use of an alternative room would apply where the candidate has a serious medical condition such as frequent seizures, Tourette's or significant behavioural issues which would disturb other candidates in the examination room (AA 5.16)